opendi-org/opendi-org.github.io/docs/index.md

 For two thousand years, humanity has created separate disciplines: economics, data science, artificial intelligence, medicine, computer science, complex systems analysis, psychology, and hundreds more.
 Solutions to our greatest problems require that we move from these *specializations* and *knowledge silos* of our history to a fundamentally new *integration* that connects *knowledge* to *science* to *actions* to achieve *outcomes*.

 Why?
-Because the greatest problems of our time - be they inequality, climate, conflict, or how your business can best succeed - can only be solved by understanding how decisions in one realm affect another, and by using the power of data to see further than ever before, along with AI to analzye that data.
+Because the greatest problems of our time &mdash; be they inequality, climate, conflict, or how your business can best succeed &mdash; can only be solved by understanding how decisions in one realm affect another, and by using the power of data to see further than ever before, along with AI to analzye that data.

 But connecting the disciplines isn't enough.
 They also have to be connected to the *decisions* made by *people* whose consequences have effects near and far.

-The OpenDI ecosystem - which is centered around the discipline of *Decision Intelligence* (which gives a blueprint for how to fit the pieces together) is the catalyst for this integration.
+The OpenDI ecosystem &mdash; which is centered around the discipline of *Decision Intelligence* (which gives a blueprint for how to fit the pieces together) is the catalyst for this integration.
 We're on a mission to empower you to make informed choices in a world that is increasingly volatile, uncertain, complex, and ambiguous.

 ## What